roblatour/SolarPanelTiltAngleCalculator/README.md

 ![screenshot](https://github.com/roblatour/SolarPanelTiltAngleCalculator/assets/5200730/85c1ff65-95b5-4960-9877-3af8d765b666)

-Note: while the spread sheet is protected to prevent inadvertent changes to the formulas, it is not password protected so you can simply remove the protection if you like (Review - Unprotect Sheet).
+Note: while the spreadsheet is protected to prevent inadvertent changes to the formulas, it is not password protected so you can simply remove the protection if you like (Review - Unprotect Sheet).
 Similarly, there are some hidden columns and rows, but again you can unhide them if you like.

 ## License